cakephp/docs/en/development/routing.rst

 Default Routing
 ===============

-Before you learn about configuring your own routes, you should know that CakePHP comes configured with a default set of routes.
+CakePHP comes configured with a default set of routes that is handy for early stages of a prototype and sometimes for a full blown app.
-CakePHP's default routing will get you pretty far in any application.
 You can access an action directly via the URL by putting its name in the request.
 You can also pass parameters to your controller actions using the URL.::

         URL pattern default routes: